Skip to main content

 PUBLIC COMMENTS

-Any individual, group, or agency may submit written comments on the ERR to DHCD.
-All comments received by May 22, 2026, will be considered by the DHCD prior to authorizing submission of a request for release of funds.
+Any individual, group, or agency may submit written comments on the ERR to the Philadelphia City Planning Commission.
+All comments received by June 23, 2026 will be considered by the City of Philadelphia prior to authorizing submission of a request for release of funds.

 ENVIRONMENTAL CERTIFICATION

-The City of Philadelphia certifies to HUD that Jessie Lawrence, in his capacity as Director of the Department of Planning and Development/Division of Housing and Community Development consents to accept the jurisdiction of the Federal Courts if an action is brought to enforce responsibilities in relation to the environmental review process and that these responsibilities have been satisfied.
+The City of Philadelphia certifies to HUD that Jessie Lawrence, Certifying Officer, in his capacity as Director of the Department of Planning and Development consents to accept the jurisdiction of the Federal Courts if an action is brought to enforce responsibilities in relation to the environmental review process and that these responsibilities have been satisfied.
+HUD’s approval of the certification satisfies its responsibilities under NEPA and related laws and authorities and allows the City of Philadelphia to use HUD program funds.

 OBJECTIONS TO RELEASE OF FUNDS